Under Income Tax Act in India, you can take the benefit of tax savings deductions under section 80c by invest in small savings investments.

 7) Investment in Senior Citizen Saving Scheme

 It is a government-backed Saving Scheme for Senior Citizen i.e. age of 60 years or more.
 The maturity period of this scheme is 5 years.
 This scheme gives best interest rates.
+Here interest is paid on quarterly.

 So investment made in the scheme is eligible for deduction under section 80c and maximum deduction can claim upto rupees 1.50 Lakhs.
 Interest income is fully taxable.